WickM/kuzuR/memory-bank/activeContext.md

 ## Next Steps

--   Submit the package to CRAN.
+-   The package is ready for CRAN submission.
--   Update `progress.md` to reflect the submission.
+-   Update `progress.md` to reflect the readiness for submission.
--   Assess if any new strategic lessons can be added to `reasoning_bank.md`.
+-   Assess if any new strategic lessons can be added to `reasoning_bank.md` regarding CRAN submission and environment-specific checks.